ppouliot/ansible-drbd_virt_cluster/README.md

 ## Description

-This is for building, and configuring a traditional two node Linux highly available kvm virtualization cluster using the following technologies to provide a managed shared storage infrastructure and highly avaiable virtual machine instances.
+This is for building, and configuring a traditional two node Linux highly available KVM virtualization cluster using the following technologies to provide a managed shared storage infrastructure and highly avaiable virtual machine instances.

   1. DRBD
   Distributed Replicated Block Device.
 Each node is cross connected over a 10G (eno1) interface which is configured for a /30 subnet.
 This will be used as the primary interface for storage replication across the DRBD nodes.